 Last Thursday of every month:

 The Caregivers Support Group is a reminder of God’s promise that He will never leave us.
 “Therefore encourage one another and build up each other, as indeed you are doing.”
 1 Thessalonians 5:11

 The Caregiver Support Group seeks to be the safe place for a caregiver to relax and share their experience with others who are going through it or who have gone through it.
-We offer educational and emotional support as we learn how to help those we love to deal with Alzheimer's and other dementias.
+We offer educational and emotional support as we learn how to help those we love to deal with different ailments that leave them requiring caregiving.
 We will be connected on ZOOM during the meeting so we can meet you however you are comfortable, online or in person.

 Start Your Recovery

 Start Your Recovery offers people who are dealing with substance abuse challenges a single source of reputable, objective information about signs, symptoms, conditions, treatment options, and resources -presented in a user-friendly format and in language that's easy to understand.
 Start Your Recovery encourages people to find the support they need or to help their loved ones encourage and support help-seeking.